theRTLmaker/GoCardless-GAS-Integration/README.md

    - Initialize the integration
    - Link bank accounts
    - Fetch transaction data
+   - Customize column mappings

+## Bank Account Linking

+1. Select "Link Account" from the GoCardless menu
+2. Enter the country code for your bank
+3. Use the search function to find your bank in the list
+4. Click on your bank to start the linking process
+5. Follow the on-screen instructions to complete the authentication

+## Customizing Column Mappings

+1. Select "Configure Column Mappings" from the GoCardless menu
+2. Use the dialog to select which transaction fields to include
+3. Specify the column letter for each selected field
+4. Save your customized mapping

 ## GoCardless API Setup

 1. Sign up for a GoCardless account
 2. Obtain your API credentials (Secret ID and Secret Key)
 3. Use these credentials when initializing the integration in Google Sheets

+## Error Handling

+- The script includes robust error handling for API requests
+- Rate limit errors are managed with appropriate waiting periods
+- User-friendly error messages are displayed for common issues

 ## Contributing